The Practical Guide to Returning People to the Workplace Safely

 We offer tips on training and engagement to provide your employees with a clear understanding of your organisation's response and policies for maintaining a safe work environment, so they can return to the workplace with confidence.

 6. How Clean Is Clean?

 We detail considerations on how and when to clean and disinfect your workplace, infection prevention, and offer some suggestions for how to train and protect your cleaning personnel.

 7. What New Safety Considerations Should Be Made?

-Our safety professionals aid you in identifying new hazards and updating your organization’s equipment safety plans, emergency action plan, incident reviews, and safety management system to maintain a strong safety culture.
+Our safety professionals aid you in identifying new hazards and updating your organisation's equipment safety plans, emergency action plan, incident reviews, and safety management system to maintain a strong safety culture.